leangen/graphql-spqr-spring-boot-starter/README.md

         }
     }
 ```
 this way we would expose both queries discovered in a different way.
-And same would worki if we were using `@Bean` annotation.
+And same would also work if we were using it with `@Bean` annotation.